Sustainability in Space™

 Location and Site Selection:

 Enceladus is one of the most promising moons in our solar system for establishing human communities.
 Enceladus is believed to have subsurface oceans, which could potentially support life and provide resources for human settlers.
-Enceladus has geysers that eject water vapor and ice into space, indicating the presence of this subsurface ocean.
+Enceladus has geysers that eject water vapor and ice into space, indicating this presence of a subsurface ocean.

-Enceladus has milder conditions than other is closer to Saturn and has milder radiation levels compared to Europa and other astronomical objects, making it a potentially safer environment for human habitats.
+Enceladus has milder conditions than other bodies closer to Saturn, with milder radiation levels compared to Europa and other astronomical objects; making it a potentially safer environment for human habitats.

 Closed-Loop Life Support: